bterwijn/memory_graph/README.md

 </td></tr></table>

-The fact that `a` and `b` share values can not be verified by printing the lists.
+The fact that `a` and `b` share the list can not be verified by printing the lists.
 It can be verified by comparing the identity of both variables using the `id()` function or by using the `is` comparison operator as shown in the program output below, but this quickly becomes impractical for larger programs.
 ```{verbatim}
 a: 4, 3, 2, 1
 b: 4, 3, 2, 1